peteroupc/classic-wallpaper/pixeltovector.md

 ![Diamond vector graphic](diamond.svg)

+(Ideally, the polyline should look 1 pixel thick regardless of scaling, but I don't know how to achieve that effect in SVG.)

 ## License

 Any copyright to this page is released to the Public Domain.
 In case this is not possible, this page is also licensed under the [Unlicense](https://unlicense.org).